Västerås pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Västerås right now?

-On 25 June 2026, overall pollen levels in Västerås are moderate.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Västerås are moderate.
+Cypress is the main contributor to airborne pollen, while grass and artemisia remain at lower levels

 Will pollen levels change in Västerås tomorrow?

-On 26 June 2026, pollen conditions in Västerås will be different from today, with birch at low levels and grass, cypress increasing
+On 17 July 2026, pollen conditions in Västerås will be different from today, with grass at medium levels and cypress continuing to decline

 Is pollen expected to decrease in Västerås this week?